jafo2128/dvr-manager/README.md

 # Engima2 DVR Manager

-The Enigma2 DVR (Direct Video Recordings) Manager is a GUI-based tool for managing, sorting and selectively deleting (duplicate) TV recordings made by an Enigma2 Linux-based TV recorder.
+The Enigma2 **D**irect **V**ideo **R**ecording Manager is a GUI-based tool for managing, sorting
+and selectively deleting (duplicate) TV recordings made by an Enigma2 Linux-based TV recorder.

+## Disclaimer

+### This program is still a work in progress!

+Features may be deleted or changed in functionality without further notice.
+It may be that the documentation below is not updated in time and therefore may not document the real behavior of the program.

+If so, please let me know or open a Pull Request with a suitable correction.
+Any help is appreciated. :)

+### Use this software at your own risk!

+**I am not responsible** if you use this program (wrongly) and/or destroy important files on your system.

+**Always** check the file paths **before** deleting to be sure everything is correct!

 ## Features